Sharatmaharjan/Notes/BCA/3rd sem/Unit 7: Threads.md

 Count: 2000
 ```

-**Sample Output: Without synchronized, the final value of count could be less than 2000 due to overlapping operations.
+**Sample Output without synchronized, the final value of count could be less than 2000 due to overlapping operations.
 The output might look like**
 ```
 Count: 1997
 ```